ramzibou0735/aerial-autonomy-stack/README.md

 ros2 topic pub --once /mavros/setpoint_position/local geometry_msgs/msg/PoseStamped '{header: {frame_id: "map"}, pose: {position: {x: 10.0, y: 0.0, z: 5.0}}}'
 ```
 - Revise orientation of the lidar and frame of the lidar odometry for VTOLs
-- In yolo.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumbent OpenCV)
+- In yolo_inference_node.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumbent OpenCV)
-- it would be best to be able to cache the TensorrtRuntime YOLO model to save the few minutes needed to load it on Jetson